 If you're like most Americans, the subject of underarm care might be something of a taboo.
 From a young age, we're taught that underarm odor is something to be avoided, ashamed of, and even teased for.
 You might have noticed that the antiperspirant industry often exploits this social phobia in their advertising--funny how that works!
 That's why we put together the Official Underarm Skincare Guide.
 Let's get started.

-#3: Avoid Underarm Stains
+#3: Prevent Armpit Stains

-#4: Eliminate Sensitivity
+#4: Say Bye-Bye to Sensitivity

 We don’t always think of our armpits as a “dry” area, but the thin skin under there is actually prone to dryness, partly because the antibacterial properties of certain deodorants can contribute to the drying out of our skin.
 Keep them moisturized!

 PRO TIP: Apply your deo to dry skin, waiting until any moisturizer you’ve applied has dried after shaving.
 Be sure you’re shaving with a fresh, clean razor to minimize micro-abrasions.

 By now, it should be clear that the underarms are a sensitive area of our body.
 Now that you’re in the know, note that it can be helpful for your delicate skin to be given opportunities to “recover,” free of shaving and products that may dry or irritate.